stakezone/nodemonitorgaiad/README.md

 ```
 For the Zabbix server there is a log module for analyzing log data.

-The script for the host has a configuration section where various parameters must be set.

 The log line entries are:

 * **status** can be {scriptstarted | error | catchingup | synced} 'error' can have various causes, typically the gaiad process is down